cessda/cessda.cdc.userguide/basic-search.md

 Search terms are bolded in the results list.
 Clicking on ‘Read more’ in the list opens up the full abstract for the study.

-If you use two search terms, for example, by entering `equality pay` into the box, the default is AND, that is, both “equality” and “pay” should appear in the resulting documents.
+If you use two or more search terms, for example, by entering `equality pay` into the box, the default between the terms is AND.
+This means that datasets where both "equality" and "pay" appear in documentation come up on top in the results.

 ![Basic search](images/basic-search.png "Basic search")